shuhaowu/zfs-backup/README.md

     postsnapshot # optional, chmod +x
     preperform   # optional, chmod +x
     postperform  # optional, chmod +x
+    reporterror  # optional, chmod +x
 ```

-The `presnapshot`, `postsnapshot`, `preperform`, and `postperform` scripts are optional.
-If they do not exist, they will not run. `config.ini` is specified as follows:
+The `presnapshot`, `postsnapshot`, `preperform`, `postperform`, `reporterror`
+scripts are optional.
+If they do not exist, they will not run. `reporterror` is
+given a single argument, which is the error message.

+`config.ini` is specified as follows:

 ```
 [main]